 The first step is to create awareness about the brand and build a strong identity.
 When people have not heard or seen a product, it is difficult to sell the product.

 It is important to know your customers and what they expect from a brand.
 When you start building a brand identity, it becomes easier to catch the attention of the consumers.

 You should ensure that your brand stands out, and customers are aware of your brand can recognize your brand.

 What are you?

 It is important to explain how your brand is able to meet the needs of the customers and connect with them on a social and psychological level.
-This can be done using a variety of marketing strategies such as direct promotion, by sharing customer experiences or by using social proof.
+This can be done using a variety of marketing strategies such as direct promotion, sharing customer experiences, or using social proof.

 What do I think about you?

 In this stage, the brand response is obtained.
 The brand response can be either a feeling or a judgment about a product.
-Consumers always have a feeling or judgment about a product.
+Consumers always have a feeling or judgments about a product.

 What is the association with you?